 Now next time you select Run->External Tools->LM_Flash_Programmer you start programming immediately in background mode:

-Hope you get your free GCC project up and running.
-Please comment if you notice an error in text or stuck at some place.
+I hope you get your free GCC project up and running.
+Please comment if you notice an error in text or are stuck someplace.
 Download Tiva C template here: TivaCTemplate.zip

 There is a little problem in the ‘Cross GCC Linker’ flags.
 On the webpage for some curious reasons the static and gc-sections flags start with longdashes which is wrong, GCC drops errors.
 On the screenshot the values start with doubledashes which is correct.